Houston & League City Family Law & Divorce Attorneys

 When determining child custody and visitation issues, the court applies the “best interests of the child” standard.
 To determine the child’s best interests, the court may consider many factors, such as the child’s wishes, the parent’s ability to care for his or her child, the health of the child and the parents, who has been the child’s primary caretaker and if there has been any history of abuse.

 Spousal support may also be known as spousal maintenance or alimony in some states.
 It is monetary payments from one ex-spouse to the other after a divorce.
 The payment may be permanent or temporary.
 Often temporary alimony is known as rehabilitative and intended to help the ex-spouse to become self-supporting.
 The factors the court considers when awarding spousal support differs depending on the applicable state law.
 Some commonly considered factors are the duration of the marriage, ability to re-enter the work force, age, health and the parties’ standard of living during the marriage.
 Consult our Houston family law attorneys to learn more about factors the court may consider when awarding spousal support.

 Contact our Experienced Houston & League City Family Law & Divorce Attorneys Today

-In Houston, call 713-654-2112 to schedule a consultation to discuss your potential divorce matter in a completely confidential conversation with a family law attorney at Conner & Lindamood, a firm internationally recognized as one of Texas’ premier family law firms.
+In Houston, call 713-654-2112 to schedule a consultation to discuss your potential divorce matter in a completely confidential conversation with a family law attorney at Conner & Lindamood, a firm recognized as one of Texas’ premier family law firms.
 With offices in Houston and League City, we provide legal representation in Galveston County, Harris County, Houston County and surrounding areas.